jhabarsingh/STAR-BURST/README.md

  git clone https://github.com/jhabarsingh/STAR-DUST.git
  cd STAR-DUST
- npm install   # Node should be installed npm run serve # Vuejs should be installed
+ npm install   # Node should be installed npm run start # Vuejs should be installed
 ```
 ## Want To Contribute
 ### You can contribute to this project in many ways